ticianavalle/2016goals/README.md

 4. The Witcher 2 - Assassins of Kings - finished
 5. The Witcher 3 - The Wild Hunt *
 6. Ryse son of rome - finished
-7. The Walking Dead Season 1 *
+7. The Wolf among us - finished
-8. The Wolf among us
+8. Ori and the blind forest definitive edition *playing
-9. Ori and the blind forest definitive edition *playing
+9. Pneuma: Breath of Life

 ### Wii/WiiU/3DS/DS Lite
 10. Watch Dogs - finished